Letter of Confirmation Under the General Authorization

 - A detailed description of your planned research.

-- A list of the marine mammal species you may harass, either directly or indirectly, and an estimate of how many animals you would encounter annually.
+- A list of the marine mammal species you may harass and an estimate of how many animals you would encounter annually.

-- A current qualifications form (DOCX, 7 pages), biosketch, or CV to demonstrate the qualifications and experience of the Principal Investigator and each Co-Investigator that matches their duties as described in your Letter of Intent.
+- A current qualifications form (DOCX, 6 pages) for the Principal Investigator and each Co-Investigator.
+The QF must demonstrate that the qualifications and experience of the person matches their duties as described in your Letter of Intent.
+Here is an example qualifications form (PDF, 3 pages).

 How to Apply

 You should apply 4-6 months before the start of your proposed fieldwork.
-To expedite processing of your Letter of Intent (LOI), apply via APPS, our online application system, following the Instructions for Submitting a Letter of Intent under the General Authorization for Scientific Research (PDF, 16 pages).
-Or, you may use this Word version of the instructions (DOCX, 16 pages).
-Please note, if the instructions are not followed, the LOI will be returned to you.
+To expedite processing of your Letter of Intent (LOI), apply via APPS, our online application system, following these LOI instructions (PDF, 21 pages).
+You can use this Word version of the instructions (DOCX, 21 pages) as a template.
+If we review your LOI and the application instructions were not followed, your LOI will be returned to you.

 If you choose not to use APPS, you may send your completed application via: